AmpUp EV Fleet Charging Solution

 An EV fleet is a growing trend for businesses and, in some cases, a requirement to maintain a competitive edge.
 As a business owner, you’ll need to understand the benefits and obstacles of going electric before you make a decision.

 • Determine how simple or complex of an electric vehicle fleet you need to stand up.
 Most fleets are piloting their first few electric vehicles and charging management solutions before ramping up.
 As an emerging service in the automotive space, a simple charging management deployment can give your team insights and learnings to guide your growth.
-Check out AmpUp’s EV Charging Playbook to see what electrical and infrastructure considerations are needed for your fleet charging location.

 • Choose an EV charging management solution that best fits your immediate goals.
 A comprehensive assessment of your vehicle activity and dwell times can help you find a solution that matches your operations.
 A light-duty fleet with long overnight dwell times has drastically different charging needs than a heavy-duty fleet needing fast charging.
 Fleet owners should be asking themselves: